oaregithub/oare_mono/README.md

 ### Production and Read-only Connections

 For the production connection, create a new connection with a name of your choice.
 The hostname is "oare-0-3.c4t2up2es1cx.us-west-2.rds.amazonaws.com" (without the quotes).
 The username is "oare".
-Ask another team member for the password.
+Contact the team lead for the password.

 For the readonly connection, create another connection with a name of your choice.
 The hostname is the same as the production connection and the username is "oare_readonly".
-Again, ask another team member for the password.
-We recommend clicking the box that says "Store in keychain", if available, so you don't have to type the password in every time you want to connect.
+Again, contact the team lead for the password.
+We recommend clicking the box that says "Store in keychain", if available.

 ### Create a Local Copy of the Database

 Create another connection using a name of your choice.
 We recommend a name like "Docker OARE" or "Local OARE" to help differentiate between the local copy and the production copies.
 For "Hostname", put "localhost".
 Click "Test Connection".
 You will be asked for a password.
-The password is "example" (without the quotes).
+The password is "example" (without quotes).
 Note that we do not use Docker in production, so it's ok that the password is hardcoded in the codebase.

 Now, you will need to export a copy of the production database so you can use it locally.
 In MySQL Workbench, open your production connection.
 Then go to Server > Data Export